threader/PC-Tuning/docs/post-install.md

 ## Configure Memory Management Settings (Windows 8+)

-- Open PowerShell & enter the command below.
+- Open PowerShell & enter the command below

     ```powershell
     Get-MMAgent
     ```

-- If anything is set to True, use the command below as an example to disable a given setting.
+- If anything is set to True, use the command below as an example to disable a given setting

     ```powershell
     Disable-MMAgent -MemoryCompression